 Tips for Making Mushroom Broth

 Making mushroom broth is fairly straightforward.
 If you can bring a pot of water to a boil, you can make broth.
-But, there are a few key techniques that'll ensure your broth comes out good every time.
+But there are a few key techniques that'll ensure your broth comes out well every time.

 - Roast most of the ingredients before you simmer them.
 Roasting bones, vegetables, and mushrooms improves flavor and introduces savory notes into the broth.